Medical Assistant vs CNA - Learn The Difference

 Education Requirements for a Medical Assistant

-For those looking to become a medical assistant, you’d be glad to know that you don’t even need a postsecondary degree.
+Those looking to become medical assistant’s be glad to know that you don’t even need a postsecondary degree.
 It should be said, however, that most employers prefer candidates who at least have undergone a medical assistant training program.

-These programs teach the fundamentals of healthcare provision including familiarizing students with important medical terminologies.
-Also, they may take between 9 to 12 months before completion, with only a handful taking up to 2 years.
+These programs teach the fundamentals of healthcare provision, including familiarizing students with critical medical terminologies.
+Also, they may take 9 to 12 months before completion, with only a handful taking up to 2 years.

 Education Requirements for a Certified Nursing Assistant

-To become a certified nursing assistant, you also don’t need to have a four year bachelor’s degree, but you will have to become certified - as the name implies.
-According to the Bureau of Labor Statistics, prospective applicants will also need to gain experience through clinical work.
+To become a certified nursing assistant, you don’t need a four-year bachelor’s degree, but you must become certified - as the name implies.
+According to the Bureau of Labor Statistics, prospective applicants must also gain clinical work experience.

-CNA training programs must be approved by the state and usually last for six (6) to twelve (12) weeks.
+The state must approve CNA training programs that usually last six (6) to twelve (12) weeks.

 Once the education is complete, a state-mandated competency examination must be taken and passed before certification becomes official.